delbeauxlab/PRANCc/README.md

 * Linux
 * Conda
+* Mamba
-* Mamba (I recommend installing Miniforge which includes both Conda and Mamba.
+   * (I recommend installing Miniforge which includes both Conda and Mamba.
 You can find it at https://github.com/conda-forge/miniforge)
 * Snakemake
 * build-essential (or your Linux flavour of `make`, if not installed by default)
-* unzip

 ### Setup